BoltzmannEntropy/interviews.ai/README.md

 dead ahead, you probably know that process is the most significant hurdle between you and a dream job somewhere in a startup or a branch of the big five.
 You have the ability, but you could use some guidance and preparation
 ## What can it do for me?

+The book’s contents is a large inventory of numerous topics relevant to DL job interviews and graduate-level exams.
+That places this work at the forefront of the growing trend in science to teach a core set of practical mathematical and computational skills.
+It is widely accepted that the training of every computer scientist must include the fundamental theorems of ML, and AI appears in the curriculum of nearly every university.
+This volume is designed as an excellent reference for graduates of such programs:
+●      Hundreds of fully-solved problems
+●      Problems from numerous areas of deep learning
+●      Clear diagrams and illustrations
+●      A comprehensive index
+●      Step-by-step solutions to problems
+●      Not just the answers given, but the work shown ●      Not just the work shown, but reasoning given where appropriate

 ## Citation
 ```